+ng the Report:

-Name of Reporter/Person Filing the Reports: (Note: Reports may be made anonymously, but no basis of an anonymous report.) be taken against an alleged aggressor solely on the
+ously, but no disciplinary action will be e taken against an alleged aggressor solely on the

+ba asis of an anonymous report.)

-2. Check whether you are the: Targe t of the behavior Reporter (not the target)
+2. Check whether you are the: Target of the behavior Reporter (not the target)

-3. Check whether you are a(n): Stude nt Staff member (specify role)
+3. Check whether you are a(n): Student Staff member ( (specify role)

 Parent Administrator Other (specify)

-Your contact information/telephone number :
+Yo our contact information/telepho ne number:

-l.
-If student, state your school: Grade:
+4. If student, state your school: Grade:

-5. If staff member, state your school or work site:
+5. .
+If staff member, state your school or work site:

-5. Information about the Incident:
+6. 5.
+Information about the Incident:

 Name of Target (of behavior):

-Name of Aggressor (Person who engaged i n the behavior):
+Name of Aggressor (Person who engaged in the behavior):

 Date(s) of Incident(s):

 Time When Incident(s) Occurred:

-Location of Incident(s) (Be as specific as p ossible):
+Location of Incident(s) (Be as specific as possible):

-7. Witnesses (List people who saw the incident or have information abou nt it):
+7. Witnesses (List people who saw the incident or have information about t it):

-Name: • Student • Staff • Other
+N ame: • Student • Staff • Other

-Name: • Student • Staff • Other
+N ame: • Student • Staff • Other

-Name: • Student • Staff • Other
+N ame: • Student • Staff • Other